Chances are, your body isn't the only thing that feels the effects of colder temperatures. Consider your poor wallet when the heating costs rise!

 Concerned about the cost?
 Don't be.
 Select brands of weatherstripping sell for under $10 per unit, and a caulk gun and tube of caulk shouldn't cost you more than $25.
-Plus, you can snag a can of spray foam for between $5 and $15.
+Plus, you can snag a can of insulating foam sealant for between $5 and $15.

 Buy Window Treatments

 If money's tight, you probably can't afford to swap out your older windows for more durable and energy-efficient ones.
 (If you want to look into upgrading your windows, there's more on that shortly).
 But you can install heavy drapery to prevent outside air drafts from permeating your home.
 In fact, when you keep draperies drawn during cold weather, they can reduce heat loss from a warm room by up to 10%, the Department of Energy states.
 And that equates to cost savings on your heating bill.

 Window drapes don't have to cost a fortune, especially if you buy them from a big box retailer with tons of options and price points.

 Do you prefer to walk around your home barefoot?
 In the winter months, invest in thick area rugs to make those frequent strolls more comfortable.
 And you won't have to crank up the heat to get your hardwood, laminate, or tile floors to warm up.